Vikr-182/TN-Corona/README.md

 The following data sources were used -

 - District-Wise Data: https://tnstopcorona.in
-- To get patient database: https://api.covid19india.org/
+- To get Patient Contact Database: https://api.covid19india.org/